StCredZero/SCZ-BasicEncodingRules-iOS/README.md

 ==========================

 Implementation of Basic Encoding Rules to enable import of RSA keys to iOS KeyChain using exponent.
+Code targets iOS 5 with ARC.

 Let's say you already have a modulus and exponent from an RSA public key as an NSData in variables named pubKeyModData and pubKeyModData.
 Then the following code will create an NSData containing that RSA public key, which you can then insert into the iOS or OS X Keychain.